VasilisDragon/TC-CNC-AI-TP/train/README.md

 bootstrapping AI-driven CAM research.

 > **Usage & Licensing**
-> © 2025 CNCTC contributors.
+> (c) 2025 CNCTC contributors.
 The scripts are licensed alongside the main project (refer to `LICENSE.txt`).
-Generated artefacts embed the same provenance watermark used by the desktop exporter—do not remove or obscure it if you intend to stay in good standing with the license.
+Generated artefacts embed the same provenance watermark used by the desktop exporter-do not remove or obscure it if you intend to stay in good standing with the license.

 ## Requirements